Top 10 Sunny Day Ideas in Dorset

 Take a leisurely cruise and view 185 million years of the earth’s history from the sea.
 Thrill seekers can take an exhilarating fast RIB ride or how about a fun fishing trip hunting for Mackerel, Portland Bill seabass or West Bay turbot.

-Catch a ride from Lyme Regis, West Bay, Weymouth, Swanage, Poole or Christchurch, or practically anywhere along the Dorset coast!
+Jump on a boat from Lyme Regis, West Bay, Weymouth, Lulworth Cove, Swanage, Poole or Christchurch.

-A variety of trips leave Poole Quay or Sandbanks Jetty for cruises around Poole Harbour, over to the National Trust's Brownsea Island, out to sea and along the Jurassic Coast to Swanage or along the River Frome to Wareham.
+Boat trips leave Poole Quay for cruises around Poole Harbour, over to the National Trust's Brownsea Island, along the Jurassic Coast to Swanage or along the River Frome to Wareham.

-Fancy a punt along the river?
-Hire a rowing boat at West Bay and head up the River Brit or catch a ride at Wareham Quay and head along the River Frome or out towards Poole Harbour.
+Fancy a leisurely paddle along the river?
+Hire a rowing boat at West Bay and head up the River Brit.

 If you’ve got kids to entertain, there’s something for all ages on a sunny day in Dorset.